munjalshah94/3DSlicer-Python/Documentation/Wiki.md

         cropVolumeLogic.Apply(cropVolumeNode)
         slicer.util.saveNode(croppedvolume,OutVolumefilename)
 ```
-- How to crop segmentation without any information loss?
+- How to batch crop segmentations?

 	There are mutiple ways to crop volume as can be found here in implementaion of [CropVolumeLogic](https://github.com/Slicer/Slicer/blob/main/Modules/Loadable/CropVolume/Logic/vtkSlicerCropVolumeLogic.h).